onlyJethro/CYBER-LABS/splunk-analysis/README.md

 ## Scenario

-A system administrator suspects that someone is attempting to brute-force login credentials on a server.
-Log data was ingested into Splunk to investigate failed login attempts.
+A server was suspected to be under attack due to multiple failed login attempts.
+Logs were ingested into Splunk and analyzed to identify malicious activity.

 ## Data Source